PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 #### Cattle vs Pets

-Druid expects you to treat its nodes like cattle, constantly removing and adding nodes at a whim.
+Druid expects you to treat its nodes like cattle, constantly removing and adding nodes on a whim.
 You would never do that with ClickHouse instances since each ClickHouse instance likely plays a critical role in your application’s stability.

+You have to treat ClickHouse more like your pet, caring about it individually and making sure it stays alive.
 Druid, meanwhile, expects you to utilize up to ten thousand data nodes, each which could be taken offline and maintained without impacting the application.

 Of course, this means that Druid requires more maintenance work. **Much** more maintenance work.
 Not just that, but server costs, too.
 Druid is built for large enterprise clients with complex needs and massive financial backing to support the architecture.
 ClickHouse, meanwhile, is a one-size-fits-most solution; scalable, just not in the same multidimensional, multi-structural way as Druid is.